-In 2015, the College introduced enhancements to the way it assesses pharmacy professionals by transitioning to practice assessments for community pharmacists.
 These evaluations of an individual professional’s performance occur in the place of practice with a College practice advisor.
-They are separate from a pharmacy assessment, which assesses adherence to operational standards and processes, though they may take place during the same visit.
+They are separate and distinct from a pharmacy assessment, which assesses adherence to operational standards and processes.

 During a community pharmacist practice assessment, practice advisors focus on four key areas (categories):

 Through a combination of observation and retrospective review of documentation (chart stimulated recall) practice advisors evaluate the processes in place for each of these areas with respect to new and refill prescriptions, adaptations/renewals, comprehensive medication reviews and patient interactions related to over the counter medications.

 Note that practice assessments for hospital and other healthcare facilities pharmacists are anticipated to commence in 2020.

 During a community and hospital pharmacy technician practice assessment, practice advisors focus on the following four key areas (categories):

 - Communication and education